 While a direct path into this position can stem from a Bachelor’s Degree in Information Architecture, IAs can also come from backgrounds in library science, information technology, information science, and graphic design.
 To learn specific IA skills, bootcamps in information architecture and UX design can help bridge any gaps and also offer a concentrated curriculum.
 Bootcamps are also offered online, in-person, and through hybrid formats.

 Depending on the extent of your education and the path you take, becoming an IA can take anywhere from four to eight years.
 If you do not earn a Bachelor’s Degree in Information Architecture, bootcamps are a great way to add the missing skills you need to add to your existing skills to make you marketable to companies.

 Because IAs must incorporate a variety of technical skills in their profession, they are in high demand.
 The most marketable IAs are those who keep up with the latest web development and UX design trends and tools.

 While the U.S. Bureau of Labor Statistics does not specifically collect data on information architects, they do predict that the job outlook for web designers and digital designers will be 13% from 2020 to 2030.
 This is well above the average job outlook of 6%, which is extremely encouraging for IAs.

 According to Indeed.com, IA’s are offered in a variety of industries from startups to large corporations.
-As of October 2021, IAs were needed at companies including GE (electronics), IBM (software), Compass (education), Dupont (technology), and Google (web services).
+IAs are needed at companies including GE (electronics), IBM (software), Compass (education), Dupont (technology), and Google (web services).
 This is also encouraging as IAs can specialize in a specific industry where they have interests.